2014 Ukrainian local elections: Changes in the law

 On April 8, 2014, the Ukrainian parliament passed a new law regarding the local elections in the country.
 The new law allows local elections to be conducted concurrently with presidential elections.
 It also formalized the status of election observers, officially making them a part of the electoral process, and expanding their rights and authority.
 The new law also provides for the creation of territorial election commissions, provisions for removing local election officials before the end of their term, and changes to how the country's central election commission leadership is appointed.

 On April 10, the parliament proposed to amend the local elections law to require a runoff vote for mayoral elections in cities with populations over 500,000, such as Kyiv and Odesa, but the proposal failed a vote in parliament.

 Election locations

-The Verkhovna Rada, the parliament of the Ukraine, scheduled the elections for Kyiv's mayor and city council for 25 May 2014, which were contested concurrently with the country's presidential election.
+The Verkhovna Rada, the parliament of Ukraine, scheduled the elections for Kyiv's mayor and city council for 25 May 2014, which were contested concurrently with the country's presidential election.

 In late February, the parliament announced early mayoral elections for 27 cities throughout Ukraine: